Finding ways to forge through the COVID-19 pandemic

+This is part of our Coronavirus Update series in which Harvard specialists in epidemiology, infectious disease, economics, politics, and other disciplines offer insights into what the latest developments in the COVID-19 outbreak may bring.

-As the coronoavirus pandemic spreads and hunkered-down Americans wonder when and how they’ll get back on the job, a Harvard epidemiologist said a second type of test being developed could return to work the still small but rising numbers of those previously infected, and thus immune to the virus.
+As the coronoavirus pandemic spreads and hunkered-down Americans wonder when and how they’ll get back on the job, a Harvard epidemiologist said a second type of test being developed could clear for work the small but rising numbers of those previously infected, and thus immune to the virus.

 Marc Lipsitch, director of the Center for Communicable Disease Dynamics at the Harvard T.H.
-Chan School of Public Health, said development and use of serological testing — which is already done routinely to test exposure to other pathogens — could help identify people who may be immune.
+Chan School of Public Health, said development and use of serological testing — which is already done routinely to check exposure to other pathogens — could help identify those who may be immune.

-Lipsitch, speaking during a media conference call on Friday, said there’s no reason the second wave of testing should wait for completion of the first round of testing involving people suspected of having COVID-19.
-Serological testing, which may be possible to do at home, could identify those who had been infected but developed mild or no symptoms.
-Such tests have been reportedly performed in China and other countries, and U.S. researchers such as Florian Krammer at Mount Sinai’s Icahn School of Medicine have developed a serological test for the coronavirus, though it still needs to be scaled up for mass use.
+Lipsitch, speaking in a media conference call on Friday, said there’s no reason the second wave of testing should have to wait for completion of the first round involving people suspected of having COVID-19.
+Serological testing, which may be even possible to do at home, could identify those who had been infected but had mild or no symptoms.
+Similar tests reportedly have been performed in China and other countries, and U.S. researchers such as Florian Krammer at Mount Sinai’s Icahn School of Medicine have developed a serological test for coronavirus, though it still needs to be scaled up for mass use.

 “There’s no reason why we have to wait for one [test] to do the other,” Lipsitch said.
-“The value would be potentially tremendous if we had a workforce that was growing as the epidemic progressed that could safely go back into various jobs, including health care workers.”
+“The value would be potentially tremendous if we had a workforce that was growing as the epidemic progressed that could safely go back into various jobs — including health care workers.”

 Lipsitch said he and other scientists spoke with government officials on Wednesday about potential scenarios for easing the social-distancing requirements that have shuttered businesses and forced life in America and elsewhere to turn inward in recent days.
-The problem, he said, is that, absent a vaccine, it’s difficult to envision a scenario in which a return to work wouldn’t spark a resurgence of illness.
+The problem, he said, is that, absent a vaccine, it’s difficult to envision a scenario in which returning to work wouldn’t spark a resurgence of illness.

-In China, where the government has locked down parts of the country, new cases have fallen to nearly zero.
-Under that scenario, Lipsitch said it’s possible that returning to normal life, coupled with a robust testing scheme, would allow health authorities to handle cases individually, giving immediate treatment to infected patients and tracing their contacts to prevent future spread.
+In China, where the government has locked down sections of the country, new cases have fallen to nearly zero.
+Under that scenario, Lipsitch said, it’s possible that a return to normal life, coupled with a robust testing scheme, would allow health authorities to zero in and handle cases individually, giving immediate treatment to infected patients and tracing their contacts to prevent future spread.

 Related

-But in a democracy like the U.S., maintaining that level of control for any length of time is unlikely.
+But in a democracy such as the U.S., maintaining that level of control for any length of time is unlikely.
 Lipsitch said another option may be a stop-start process that eases social distancing and permits returns to work, school, and other activities, but tightens restrictions again if the illness reemerges, as is likely.
 That process, enacted over months, would gradually expose people to the virus until either a vaccine is developed or enough of the population becomes immune that spread is curtailed naturally.
 That scenario would have the advantage of keeping cases of COVID-19 at a level low enough to be handled by the health care system.

 Lipsitch said the other options include lifting restrictions and letting the likely rapid rise in serious cases overwhelm the health care system, or allocating additional resources to support intensive-care providers so social distancing restrictions could be eased with more confidence that the stricken would survive.